gentok/Political_Headlines_Project/README.md

 ## 6. License

-The analytical result in this project is licensed under the [Creative Commons Attribution 4.0 license](https://choosealicense.com/licenses/cc-by-4.0/), and the programming code used to generate the result is licensed under the [MIT license](https://choosealicense.com/licenses/mit/).
+The analytical result and data in this project are licensed under the [Creative Commons Attribution 4.0 license](https://choosealicense.com/licenses/cc-by-4.0/), and the programming code used to generate the result is licensed under the [MIT license](https://choosealicense.com/licenses/mit/).